sisl/Contrail/README.rst

 to install Contrail as a package.

-Otherwise, clone the Contrail repository to your local computer and open it in an IDE.
+In order to use the tool, clone the Contrail repository to your local computer and open it in an IDE.

 .. _contrail-dependencies: